valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-frontend-libraries.md

   A user now gets the option to save changes in the form when the user clicks the button to go to the previous step in the form flow.

+* **Introducing a new case tab 'Notes'**

+  A new case tab `Notes` has been added which brings the following functionalities:
+  - Add a new note to a case.
+  - A view of all the notes that have been added to a case.

+  Currently, it's not possible to delete or update a note.

 ## Bugfixes

 The following bugs were fixed: